 Perversely, the dominant global warming narrative facilitates denialism by shifting alarm onto a defeasible scientific theory whose ultimate proof can only come when it is too late.
 With effects that are distant in space and time, and causally distant as well, it is much easier to deny climate change than it is to deny, say, that whale hunting kills whales, that deforestation dries up the land, that plastic is killing marine life, and so forth.
 By the same token, the effects of place-based ecological healing are easier to see than the climate effects of photovoltaic panels or wind turbines.
 The causal distance is shorter, and the effects more tangible.
 For example, where farmers practice soil regeneration, the water table begins to rise, springs that were dry for decades come back to life, streams begin flowing year round again, and songbirds and wildlife return to the area.
 This is visible without needing to trust distant scientific institutions.

 The regenerated soil also happens to store a lot of carbon.
-Carbon is the atomic basis of life.
+Carbon is the atomic basis of life – the very word organic means carbon-containing.
 We may come to understand atmospheric CO2 levels as a kind of ecological barometer that tells us how successful we have been in restoring life to Earth.

 When we see the places and ecologies of this planet as living beings and not ensembles of data, we realized the necessity of intimate place-based knowledge.
 Quantitative science can be part of developing this knowledge, but it cannot substitute for the close, qualitative observation of farmers and other local people who interact with the land every day and through generations.